Concrete Subspace Learning based Interference Elimination for Multi-task Model Fusion

 \subsection{The Gumbel-Max Trick}

-Consider a discrete categorical distribution parameterized by logits $\mathbf{x} = (x_1, \dots, x_n) \in \mathbb{R}^{n}$, where $x_i$ is the logit of the $i$-th category.
-The Gumbel-Max trick \citep{gumbelStatisticalTheoryExtreme1954,luceIndividualChoiceBehavior1959,maddison2014sampling} states a reparameterization trick to sample from the categorical distribution by sampling from the standard Gumbel distribution $\text{Gumbel}(\mu=0,\beta=1)$ and taking the argmax of the sum of the Gumbel random variables and the logits.
+Consider a discrete categorical distribution parameterized by logits $\psi \in \mathbb{R}^{n}$, where $\psi_i$ is the logit of the $i$-th category.
+The Gumbel-Max trick \cite{gumbelStatisticalTheoryExtreme1954,luceIndividualChoiceBehavior1959,maddison2014sampling} provides a reparameterization trick to sample from the categorical distribution.
+This is achieved by sampling from the standard Gumbel distribution $g\sim\text{Gumbel}(\mu=0,\beta=1)$ and taking the argmax of the sum of the Gumbel random variables $g$ and the logits $\psi$.

-This trick proceeds as follows: sample $n$ Gumbel random variables $g_1, \dots, g_n$ independently from the standard Gumbel distribution $\text{Gumbel}(\mu=0,\beta=1)$~\footnote{We can draw a random sample $u$ from a unifrom distribution on the interval $(0,1)$ and then transform it into a Gumbel-distributed variable $g$ using the formula $g=-\log(-\log u)$.}, find the index $i$ of that maximizes $x_i + g_i$, then we have
+This trick proceeds as follows: sample $n$ Gumbel random variables $g_1, \dots, g_n$ independently from the standard Gumbel distribution $\text{Gumbel}(\mu=0,\beta=1)$~\footnote{We can draw a random sample $u$ from a unifrom distribution on the interval $(0,1)$ and then transform it into a Gumbel-distributed variable $g$ using the formula $g=-\log(-\log u)$.}, find the index $i$ of that maximizes $\psi_i + g_i$, then we have

 If we represent the categorical distribution as a one-hot vector $\mathbf{y} = (y_1, \dots, y_n) \in \{0,1\}^n$, where $y_i=1$ indicates that the $i$-th category is sampled and for all $j\neq i$, $y_j=0$, then we have